lightweight-software-development/lsd-overview/README.md

 Modern PCs have far more memory and CPU speed than most people need.
 Even phones can have 1Gb of RAM and fast processors.
 The client device in a web application often has more memory and CPU available than the virtual machine running the back end application.
-So we can move away from the idea of a powerful server feeding titbits to an underpowered browser, and regard the user's device as the main place where the application runs, maybe with support from a back end.
+So we can move away from the idea of a powerful server feeding titbits to an underpowered browser, and regard the user's device as the main place where the application runs, maybe with support from a server.
+Instead of using complex techniques to squeeze more performance out of expensive servers, just move the processing to the user's computer!

 ###Ample memory and bandwidth
 Computers have gigabytes of memory available, but in many applications all the data will fit into 100Mb or so.